hedzr/Cmdr.Core/README.md

   - [x] Multiple option groups each containing a set of options
   - [x] Supports the compat short options `-aux` == `-a -u -x`, `-vvv` == `-v -v -v` (HitCount=3)
-  - [x] Supports namespaces for (nested) option groups _see also: option store and hierarchy data_
+  - [x] Supports namespaces for (nested) option groups _see also: option store and hierarchical data_

 - [x] Supports for `-D+`, `-D-` to enable/disable a bool option.

 - [x] Automatic help screen generation (*Generates and prints well-formatted help message*)

-- [x] Sortable commands and options/flags.
-Or sorted by alphabetic order.

 - [x] Predefined commands and flags: